-- 2. Baseline environmental surveys (e.g., biological or archaeological surveys). - b.
-The SAP shall demonstrate that the applicant has planned and is prepared to conduct the proposed site assessment activities in a manner that conforms to the applicant's responsibilities listed above in §860.2.1.5 and: - 1.
+- a.
+The applicant's SAP shall include data from: - 1.
+Physical characterization surveys (e.g., geological and geophysical surveys or hazards surveys); and - 2.
+Baseline environmental surveys (e.g., biological or archaeological surveys). - b.
+The SAP must shall demonstrate that the applicant has planned and is prepared to conduct the proposed site assessment activities in a manner that conforms to the applicant's responsibilities listed above in §860.2.3 1.5 and: - 1.
 Conforms to all applicable laws, regulations; - 2.
-Is safe; - 3.
-Does not unreasonably interfere with other existing uses of the state waters, - 4.
+Is safe: - 3.
+Does not unreasonably interfere with other existing uses of the state waters. - 4.
 Does not cause undue harm or damage to natural resources; life (including human and wildlife); the marine, coastal, or human environment; or sites, structures, or direct harm to objects of historical or archaeological significance; - 5.
 Uses best available and safest technology; - 6.
 Uses best management practices; and - 7.
 Uses properly trained personnel. - c.
-The applicant shall also demonstrate that the site assessment activities shall collect the necessary data and information required for the applicant's COP, as described below in Section 860.2.5.3(ii). - d.
-The applicant's SAP shall include the information described in Table 8.21, as applicable.
+The applicant mustshall also demonstrate that the site assessment activities willshall collect the necessary data and information required for the applicant's COP, as described below in §Section 860.3.32.5.3(ii). - d.
+The applicant's SAP mustshall include the necessary data and information described in Table 8.21 Table 8.21 Table 21, as applicable.